Addiction Treatment Programs

 You may be wondering about the relationship between triglycerides and alcohol.
 For example, how do they affect one another?

 How does alcohol work in the body?
 When you drink alcohol, your bloodstream absorbs it through your stomach and small intestine.
-Your liver breaks down alcohol and processes it so that it can be eliminated from your body.
+Your liver breaks down alcohol and processes it so it can be eliminated from your body.
 If you drink excessively over a long time, you may experience liver damage and negative heart effects.

 Why does alcohol raise triglycerides?
 First, alcohol has a lot of calories and sugar that can increase triglyceride levels in the body.
 Additionally, when you drink too much alcohol, it can cause more fatty acids to flow to the liver.